 The towing company has the option to transfer the title of the vehicle into the company name or get a Certificate of Destruction on the vehicle.

-When I went to the DMV they told me I have to do everything over again from the beginning because they found the vehicle titled in another state, but I did my Good Faith effort and received different information that what they had and did my letters…Do I really have to start all over?
+from the beginning because they found the vehicle titled in another state, but I did my Good Faith effort and received different information that what they had and did my letters…Do I really have to start all over?

 If the tow company completes their packet and the tax collector finds a NMVTIS record, the Tax Collector should accept the packet and send it to Tallahassee for review.
 If everything is in order they will issue a 15 day Show Cause Letter (page 18 TL-26).
 The towing company may be given the information to contact the state of record, if they choose.
 This will eliminate the need for the 15 day Show Cause Letter.